The Archaeological Museum of Delos was built way back in 1904.

-This rare plaque was unearthed from under the debris at Artemision along with numerous other artifacts made of gold, ivory, and bronze.
+The rare plaque was unearthed from the debris at Artemision along with numerous other artifacts made of gold, ivory, and bronze.
 Another notable attraction of the Archaeological Museum of Delos is the trunk of a Kouros.
-It was recovered from an asylum in Apollo and dates back to the 6th century.
-There is the marble statue of Boreas which artistically portrays the infamous kidnapping of the then Athenian princess Oreithya.
+It was recovered from an asylum and dates back to the 6th century.
+A marble statue of Boreas artistically portraying the infamous kidnapping of the Athenian princess Oreithya also lies within the premises of the museum.
 It is one of the finest specimens of Attic art and dates back to the 5th century.

-The marble statues of Dioscourides and Kleopatra too are conspicuous by their presence.
-Dioscorides and Kleopatra were an Athenian couple who lived on Delos island.
-The statues were discovered from the couple's residence and there is also an inscription on the pedestal which is believed to have been put in place by none other than Kleopatra way back in 138 B.C.
+The marble statues of Dioscorides and Cleopatra are conspicuous by their presence.
+Dioscorides and Cleopatra were an Athenian couple who lived on Delos island.
+The statues were discovered at the couple's residence.

-The marble statue of Apollo, which is on display at the museum, is conspicuous by its distinct Apollo Lyceios features which were patronized by the renowned sculptor Praxiteles.
-The statue artistically depicts a mythological god inclining on a tree and striding on a bundle of Gallic shields.
+The marble statue of Apollo is also noticeable by its distinct Apollo Lyceios features, which were patronized by the renowned sculptor Praxiteles.
+The statue artistically depicts the Olympian god inclining on a tree and striding on a bundle of Gallic shields.

-Archaeologists and scholars are of the opinion that the marble statue of Apollo on display at the museum is a miniature version of the statue of Delphi which was created exclusively to celebrate the hard-fought victory against the mighty Galls.
-This marvelous marble statue was discovered from a private residence and is believed to belong to the 2nd century BC.
+Archaeologists and scholars believe that the marble statue of Apollo on display is a miniature version of the statue of Delphi, which was created to celebrate the hard-fought victory against the mighty Galls.
+The marvelous marble statue was discovered from a private residence and is believed to belong to the 2nd century BC.

-The bronze mask of Dionysos is another notable attraction of the museum.
+The bronze mask of Dionysus is another notable attraction of the museum.
 The craftsman has artistically portrayed a bearded mythological god wearing a crown and an ivy garland.
-This priceless bronze mask was discovered at the Market of the Competaliasts and is believed to belong to the 2nd century B.C.
+The priceless bronze mask was discovered at the Market of the Competaliasts and is believed to date back to the 2nd century BC.